-• Indicate whether significant amounts of the determinant(s) may be found in an occupational unexposed population, e.g., ambient background levels, alcohol consumption.
+• Indicate whether significant amounts of the determinant(s) may be found in an occupational unexposed population, e.g., ambient background levels.
+If background data is available from NHANES, it should be cited.

 Kinetics

 - Indicate the elimination kinetics of ABC or the determinant(s), the potential for buildup during a week of repeated exposure and the recommended sampling time. - Describe any toxicokinetic modeling data that support the elimination kinetics of ABC or its metabolites.